robnewman/quilt-pagila-data/README.md

 robnewman/payments             latest               fc05fd571f3b0bc5769cf83b10195ebed9cbc264c0b41cdfbcaa18b58d462dbe
 ```

-Now we're ready to use the data package in our Jupyter notebook:
+Now we're ready to use the data package in our Jupyter notebook.
+We `import` it just like any other standard Python library and load the data into a Pandas data frame:

+!![Select all payments using Quilt data package][quilt-select-all-payments]

+The equivalent command to insert the Quilt package data into a Panda's dataframe (**15635 rows × 6 columns**) takes **45ms**

+You immediately see **x2.5** performance difference between the Pandas `pd.read_sql()` query and the Quilt conversion into a data frame.

 ## References